johnkou97/johnkou97.github.io/_projects/exomoons.md

 <div class="caption">
     The radial velocity data for β Pictoris b that were provided by Dr. Rico Landman.
 The two panels contain the two separate observational runs on November 11 (left) and November 13 (right) of 2022.
 </div>

+The `starry` package was utilized to model the effects of surface spots on the RV signal.
+Spherical harmonic coefficients were used to represent the planet’s surface.
+The model simulated spots by varying parameters such as size, latitude, and number, while the planet's rotational velocity was fixed.
+In a test example, six spots were placed along the equator of β Pictoris b.
+Limitations in the package restricted the maximum number of spots to 11 and the minimum spot radius to 15 degrees.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">